prometheus/docs/content/docs/specs/native_histograms.md

 ### Staleness markers

-Staleness markers used to be simply a special float value among the many that can be used to represent the `NaN` value.
-The same float value could be used to mark a histogram time series as stale.
+NOTE: To understand the following section, it is important to recall how staleness markers work in the TSDB.
+Staleness markers in float series are represented by one specific bit pattern among the many that can be used to represent the `NaN` value.
+This very specific float value is called “special stale `NaN` value” in the following section.
+It is (almost certainly) never returned by the usual arithmetic float operations and as such different from a “naturally occurring” `NaN` value, including those discussed in [Special cases of observed values](#special-cases-of-observed-values).
+In fact, the special stale `NaN` value is never returned directly when querying the TSDB, but it is handled internally before it reaches the caller.

+To mark staleness in histogram series, the usual special stale `NaN` value could be used.
 However, this would require cutting a new chunk, just for the purpose of marking the series as stale, because a float value following a histogram value has to be stored in a different chunk (see above).
 Therefore, there is also a histogram version of a stale marker where the field for the sum of observations is set to the special stale `NaN` value.
-In this case, all other fields are ignored, so they can be set to values suitable for efficient storage (as the histogram version of a stale marker is essentially just a storage optimization).
+In this case, all other fields are ignored, which enables setting them to values suitable for efficient storage (as the histogram version of a stale marker is essentially just a storage optimization).
 This works for both float and integer histograms (as the sum field is a float value even in an integer histogram), and the appropriate version can be used to avoid cutting a new chunk.
-All version of a stale marker (float, integer histogram, float histogram) MUST be treated as equivalent when querying the TSDB.
+All version of a stale marker (float, integer histogram, float histogram) MUST be treated as equivalent by the TSDB.

 ### Chunk size limit